-Reissued with updates to high-risk areas.
+Reissued with updates to the country summary.

 Reconsider travel due to crime and terrorism.
 Exercise increased caution due to civil unrest and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.